tensorflow/graphics/tensorflow_graphics/projects/neural_voxel_renderer/README.md

 **Neural Voxel Renderer:
-Learning and accurate and controllable rendering tool**<br>
+Learning an Accurate and Controllable Rendering Tool**<br>
 Konstantinos Rematas and Vittorio Ferrari<br>
 CVPR 2020<br>

-This directory contains an example implementation of our paper.
-T he code has been modified to use differentiable volumetric rendering instead of splatting thanks to Romain Prevost.
+This directory contains an example implementation of our [paper](https://arxiv.org/abs/1912.04591).
+The code has been modified to use differentiable volumetric rendering instead of splatting thanks to Romain Prevost.